JuliaGraphs/Networks.jl/README.md

 the forward adjacency list.

 ## Usage
-The types `Net` and `DiNet` are the two ready to use network types, for undirected and directed types respectively.
+The types `Net` and `DiNet` are the two ready-to-use network types, for undirected and directed networks respectively.
 They are able to store any number of graph/vertex/edge properties of any type.
 It is based on a dictionary of dictionaries structures.

 ```julia